hunkim/es-gpt/README.md

 ### On-the-fly installation
 To use the on-the-fly installation, follow these steps:

 Add the following scripts to your search page.
+See `static/p.html`.
 Specify the query, results, and gpt_answer output div IDs in your page:
 ```html
 <script src="sse.js"></script>
 <script src="es-gpt.js"></script>